Circus for Climate

 The youth will explore a wide range of topics around environmental issues, such as climate psychology, the anthropocentric worldview, norm critics, oppression theory, quantum social change, utopias, artivism, environmental ethics and much more, and how to embody these and integrate them in art.
 Together, youngsters will be brought to develop artistic skills, while integrating these topics, by working with a wide range of artistic practices, such as: Group acrobatics, mask theatre, theatre techniques, dance, site specific performance in nature.

 Who is in the project

 The project is a collaboration between ACTING FOR CLIMATE and RIGA CIRCUS.
-The implementation of the project will focus on artistic laboratories led by contemporary circus artist Emma S. Langmoen (NO/FI) and the dance artist Amund Lindvang Bentsen (DK) .
+The implementation of the project will focus on artistic laboratories led by contemporary circus artist Emma S. Langmoen (NO) and the dance artist Amund Lindvang Bentsen (DK).
+Also participating is Abigael Winsvold(NO), Michele De Riu(IT), and Froydis Dahlø(NO) .
 This collaboration is a multidisciplinary approach to the concept of creation and it will also involve the comic book artists Ingrīda Pičukāne and Vivianna Maria Stanislavska who will use different comic book creation methods to enrich youngsters' knowledge of how storyboards and scenarios are created.

 Rīgas cirks is a multifunctional art centre which aims not only at offering important and topical circus performances to an ever-expanding public, but also promotes the development and visibility of the circus industry in the Latvian society in the long term.
 They conceived the project CIRCUS FOR CLIMATE to inspire and empower the youngests and empower the youngesters, in whose hands and dreams the future lies.